xbenitogranell/2026_diatom_summer_school/README.md

 2. If you have a [GitHub account](https://github.com/) and can use [git](https://git-scm.com/), you can [clone the repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 # Repository structure
-1. scripts: codes for running all the analyses sequentally
+1. scripts: codes for running all the analyses sequentially
 2. data: diatom counts including the [Ebro Delta](https://doi.org/10.5281/zenodo.15113793) and Segura River (**unpublished**) datasets as well as associated environmental variables (water chemistry)

 # Resources used